devloos/devlos-ui/package/README.md

 ### Create project

-Start by creating a new React project using `vite`:
+Start by creating a new Vue project using `vite`:

 ```bash
 npm create vite@latest